Ninikitos/CPP-Practice/binary-search/README.md

 # Binary search

+### Description
+In binary search, the idea of the algorithm is to divide and conquer, reducing the search area by half each time, trying to find a target element. **Array must be sorted.**

 ### Time complexity
 `O(log n)` - (where n is array length), because we have to divide array until element is found.